pltommasino/ADM-HW5-Group19/README.md

 ### 1. Data

 In this part, we build the two graph: *Citation graph* and *Collaboration graph*.
-For this, we created a file (`function.py`) which contained all the functions that allowed us to transform the dataset from *.json* to *dictionary*.
+For this, we created a file (`dictionary.py` in the path `dict/`) which contained all the functions that allowed us to transform the dataset from *.json* to *dictionary*.

 ### 2. Controlling system

 #### 2.1 Backend Implementation

-We created a new file (`backend.py`) for define all the Functionalities function, and then we import all the function in their respective section.
+In `funct/` path, we create five files (`functionality1.py`, `functionality2.py`, `functionality3.py`, `functionality4.py`, `functionality5.py`) for define all the Functionalities function, and then we import all the function in their respective section in the main file.

 #### 2.2.
 Frontend Implementation

-### 3. Bonus - PageRank on MapReduce

 ### 4. Command Line Question (CLQ)